36 Leverage Trading Tips to Protect Your Capital

 The first lesson as a trader is to protect your losses and use proper risk management while trading with leverage.

-The best tool you will ever have is without a doubt the stop-loss order.
+The best risk tool you will ever have is without a doubt the stop-loss order.

 A stop-loss is an order type that will automatically stop your position out at a certain loss to prevent further losses.